Above Sky, Below Earth (2009), the second album of If These

 Strangely in further years I got rid of the recycling feel and Red Forest grew to be almost at the same level.
 Its best individual track Red Forest, took hold of their best track title.

 The latest effort Bones of a Dying World (2016) kicks in instantly.
 It is hard to fathom why there’s no instant recycling feel as its largely a similar record.
 The key components are still the organic progressing compositions and plenty of high-flying tremolo melodies with some really atmospheric ambience setting an effortless and relaxed background.
 The weird jazz feel of the second track Swallowing Teeth is partly to blame of the freshness.

 The compositions have an unseemly amount of earthliness and a remarkable amount of naturefeels, like a walk in the woods.
 As cliche as it may sound.

 For all its glory after the 5th track The Here and Hereafter I start get a tingling feel of recycling again!
 I cannot really remember much of the end album even though it sounds proficient.
-For this, I will have to address the review later.
-I’ll put on an alert and add a paragraph or two one year later to see whether this sensation wears off like with Red Forest.

 In anycase I am fairly sure The Bones of a Dying World will be high on my, so far short (2015 unveiled a lot of its jewels after the year had turned), best of 2016 list.